-Under the Lead and Copper Rule Revisions (LCRR), every CWS and NTNC water system must complete a service line inventory (SLI) no later than October 16, 2024.
+Under the Lead and Copper Rule Revisions (LCRR), every CWS and NTNC water system must complete a service line inventory (SLI) and a lead service line replacement plan no later than October 16, 2024.
 The inventory of this vital infrastructure will help systems find and remove harmful lead service lines that deliver water to Vermonters.
 DEC is using \$140 million of Bipartisan Infrastructure Law funding over the next five years to support public water systems with service line inventories, replacement plans, and replacement projects.